-- (b) Wholesale sales.
-A person that makes wholesale sales of tangible personal property and has nexus with Washington (as described in subsection (101)(a) of this rule) is subject to B&O tax on that person's wholesale sales sourced to Washington. - (104) Trailing nexus.
-RCW 82.04.220 provides that for B&O tax purposes a person who stops the business activity that created nexus in Washington continues to have nexus for the remainder of that calendar year, plus one additional calendar year (also known as "trailing nexus").
-The department of revenue applies the same trailing nexus period for retail sales tax and other taxes reported on the excise tax return.
+(b) Wholesale sales.
+A person that makes wholesale sales of tangible personal property and has nexus with Washington (as described in subsection (104) of this rule) is subject to B&O tax on that person's wholesale sales sourced to Washington.

+(106) Trailing nexus.
+Effective July 1, 2017, for B&O tax purposes, a person is deemed to have substantial nexus with Washington for the current year if that person meets any of the requirements in RCW 82.04.067 in either the current or immediately preceding calendar year.
+Thus, a person who stops the business activity that created nexus in Washington continues to have nexus in the calendar year following any calendar year in which the person met any of the requirements in RCW 82.04.067 (also known as "trailing nexus").